ManuTel/tei_microarray/figures/05_meta_bioinformatics/metaanalysis_bioinfo.md

         - red is downregulated, yellow is upregulated (you can look for the actual scale in the filtered dataframe)
 2. gsea_hs_only is same as above but for HS diet sample
     - Nothing interesting here, svg and tiff are saved in 00_rough folder

+3. gsea_ls_only_3 is re-paletted version of gsea_ls_only
+    - the gsea_ls_only truncated from downside where there is NA for HS male group for better viewing